-I can offer a cure, and it can appeal to a wide variety of anglers, young and old, who don’t really care about a long boat ride to the artificial reef zones where most of the red snapper reside.
+With recreational red snapper season ending July 28 and the for-hire season ending Aug.
+2, I can offer a cure.
+It can appeal to a wide variety of anglers, young and old, who don’t really care about a long boat ride to the artificial reef zones where most of the red snapper reside.
 And it carries a great deal of appeal for those who get a little queasy at the thought of getting out of sight of land.

 This fishing opportunity along the Alabama Gulf Coast is one of the easiest around with a little guidance and the right tackle.
 I’m talking about slow-trolling for Spanish mackerel and small king mackerel, sometimes within yards of the beach.

 Several charter boats, known as six-packs because of the number of anglers it can take fishing, specialize in trolling if you don’t have access to a boat.
 Check Gulf Shores & Orange Beach Tourism’s website for a list of boats that offer trolling trips.

 If you have your own boat or have a buddy with a boat, head to one of the local tackle shops (Sam’s Stop and Shop, J&M Tackle, Hooked Up Bait and Tackle) and ask for tips on the tackle your need to troll for Spanish and small kings.

 If you don’t have rod holders on the boat, the tackle shops will likely have some that will bolt onto your handrails.
 If you’ve got enough anglers on the boat, then everybody can hold a rod if rod holders are not available.